 A wide variety of faculty in the department have research interests aligned with molecular and materials spectroscopy.
 The faculty members who are listed below have agreed to host students but other research advisors may be possible.
 If you are interested in a research group that is not listed here, please contact John Herbert to inquire.

-The Allen group uses spectroscopic tools to characterize the air/water interface for atmospheric chemistry applications.
+The Allen group uses spectroscopic tools to characterize polymer interfaces.

 ![]() |